Eximee Case Management

 * Forms serve as the user interface for tasks in Case Management.

-* Each task can launch its assigned low-code form.
+* Each task can launch an assigned low-code form.

 * Shared data context (case ↔ form ↔ process).